CICM/CicmWrapper/PdChocolate/README.md

 ### PD Chocolate for <a title="Pure Data" href="http://msp.ucsd.edu/" target="_blank">Pure Data </a>

 <p>A set of GUI externals for those who like vanilla... but also want some chocolate.</p>
-<p>Pd Chocolate is a part of the Pd Enhanced library developed to facilitate the creation of signal objects and GUI and to improve user interactions.</p>
+<p>Chocolate is a part of the Pd Enhanced library developed to facilitate the creation of signal objects and GUI and to improve user interactions.</p>
 <p>Copyright (C) 2013 Pierre Guillot, CICM - Université Paris 8</p>

 ![Image Pd](https://raw.github.com/pierreguillot/PdEnhanced/master/Ressources/PdChocolate.png "Pd Patch")